Moesif/kong-plugin-moesif/README.md

 The [Moesif Kong plugin](https://docs.konghq.com/hub/moesif/kong-plugin-moesif/) integrates [Kong API Gateway](https://getkong.org) with [Moesif API Analytics](https://www.moesif.com).
-The integration automatically captures API request/response data flowing through Kong and sends to Moesif.

 - Kong is an open source API gateway and management layer.
-- Moesif is an API analytics and monitoring service.
+- Moesif is an API analytics and debugging service.

+When enabled, this plugin will capture API requests and responses and log to Moesif API Insights for easy inspecting and real-time debugging of your API traffic.
+Support for REST, GraphQL, Ethereum Web3, JSON-RPC, SOAP, & more

 [Source Code on GitHub](https://github.com/Moesif/kong-plugin-moesif)